Surgery Faculty

 Assistant Professor

-Dr Miriam Mutebi is an Assistant Professor, Department of Surgery at Aga Khan University Medical College, East Africa.
+Dr Miriam Mutebi is an Assistant Professor, Department of Surgery, Aga Khan University Medical College, East Africa.
 She holds an MBChB from the University of Nairobi (2004) and an MMed in Surgery from Aga Khan University (2012).
 She pursued a Breast Surgical Oncology fellowship at the University of Cape Town, Groote Schuur Hospital (2013-2014) and later earned a Master of Science in Clinical Epidemiology from Weill Cornell University, New York (2016-2018).
 She further specialized through a Graduate Surgical Oncology Fellowship at Memorial Sloan Kettering, New York.

 Dr Mutebi is a co-founder of the Pan African Women's Association of Surgeons and serves on the board of the Union for International Cancer Control (UICC).
 She is the President-Elect of the African Organization for Research & Training in Cancer (AORTIC) and the President of the Kenya Society of Hematology and Oncology.